Gentiana: Habitat

-This is a cosmopolitan genus, occurring in alpine habitats in temperate regions of Asia, Europe and the Americas.
+Gentian is a cosmopolitan genus, occurring in alpine habitats in temperate regions of Asia, Europe and the Americas.
 Some species also occur in northwestern Africa, eastern Australia, and New Zealand.
 They are annual, biennial, and perennial plants.
 Some are evergreen, others are not.

 Many gentians are difficult to grow outside their wild habitat, but several species are available in cultivation.
 Gentians are fully hardy and can grow in full sun or partial shade.
 They grow in well-drained, neutral-to-acid soils rich in humus.
 They are popular in rock gardens.